PrincetonUniversity/cScope/README.md

 or
 UnwarpedImage = imwarp(Image,tform);

-An image is provided to test run software.
+An image ("500umgrid.png") is provided to test run the code.